 Amazon S3

 Amazon S3 is storage for the Internet.
 It provides a simple web service interface that enables you to store and retrieve any amount of data from anywhere on the web.
-For more information about Amazon S3, go to Amazon Simple Storage Service (Amazon S3).
+For more information, see the Amazon S3 product page.